SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

         ```

         what does the output show?

+        ??? success "Solution"

+            The output should show a list of images that are available for you to use.
+The images are essentially
+            docker images that contain a specific software stack.
+The software stack is often a specific version of
+            Python, Pytorch, Tensorflow, etc. The images are maintained by Google and are updated regularly.

     2. Next, start (in the terminal) a new instance using a Pytorch image.
 The command for doing it should look
         something like this: